stackforge/fuel-docs/infra/third_party.rst

   demonstrate the format for your system communication to the repos you want your system to test.

-* Once your Third Party Account has a history on gerrit so that others can evaluate your format for comments, and the stability of your voting pattern (in the sandbox repo):
+* Once your Third Party Account has a history on Gerrit so that others can evaluate your format for comments, and the stability of your voting pattern (in the sandbox repo):